Shubhcode1998/discord-landing-page-react/README.md

-# Landing Page of Discord 2023 March
+# Landing Page of Discord - March 2023

 This project was made with re-usable react components, the landing page is responsive for different screen sizes, it consists of navbar, hero section, and footer section.